 Ross provides further advice on the best way to conduct infrastructure asset management planning.

 Yeah.
-I think I had a small laugh to myself there because in New Zealand we have mandatory requirement to do these.
+I think I had a small laugh to myself there because in New Zealand we have a mandatory requirement to do these.

 By far and the way, the best way to do asset planning is to do your own thinking.

-Get some help around structure from EFC Network or from Heather.
+Get some help around the structure from EFC Network or from Heather.
 Get some help around step 1 to 15, or whatever it is that you’re looking at.